Welcome spring with these colorful, toddler-friendly DIYs

 Images of varying complexity help strengthen your baby's eyesight.
 Here are some high-contrast images to download.

 Is swaddling necessary for babies?
-Lovevery provides an expert opinion on when and how to swaddle your baby, along with safety tips.
+Lovevery provides an expert's opinion on when and how to swaddle your baby, along with safety tips.

 Your newborn baby explores the world by tracking sights and sounds.
 Here are Lovevery's play ideas to support your baby's tracking skills.